robjds/PincherDemo/README.md

 **Read_Positions.m** will read the arm's current joint angles and print them to the command line.
 You can use this function to manually set the arm into a position, then read the joint angles to use as input for **Reach_Grab.m**

 **Reel_Datalogger.m** is for the Dynamixel motor attached to a spool.
-The code will rotate the motor a specified number of revolutions, then produce a graph of velocity vs time.
+The code will rotate the motor a specified number of revolutions (defined on line 33), then produce a graph of velocity vs time.